temporalio/documentation/docs/content/how-to-set-startworkflowoptions-in-go.md

 import RelatedReadList from '../components/RelatedReadList.js'

-Create an instance of `StartWorkflowOptions` from the `go.temporal.io/sdk/client` package, and pass it to the `ExecuteWorkflow` call.
+Create an instance of [`StartWorkflowOptions`](https://pkg.go.dev/go.temporal.io/sdk@v1.10.0/client#StartWorkflowOptions) from the `go.temporal.io/sdk/client` package, and pass the instance to the `ExecuteWorkflow` call.

 The following fields are available: